talkjs/tutorials/how-to-connect-talkjs-to-a-chatbot/how-to-connect-talkjs-to-a-chatbot.md

-# How to make a customizable chatbot frontend with TalkJS and the OpenAI AI
+# How to make a customizable chatbot frontend with TalkJS and the OpenAI API

 AI chatbots like OpenAI's ChatGPT are increasingly popular, providing automated, context-aware responses to all kinds of user queries.
 TalkJS lets you create a customizable chat application that integrates chatbot responses seamlessly into your user chat.